 The company has also faced litigation for falsely promoting Roundup's safety without clear evidence that the product was actually safe.
 In New York, the Attorney General's office brought charges of fraud against Monsanto after the company promoted Roundup as "practically non-toxic".
 Roundup cancer research shows Roundup in fact increases the risk of cancer in persons who are directly exposed to the substance.

-Our lawyers handling Roundup lawsuits for cancer are available to discuss your case and answer your questions at no cost to you.
+Our lawyers handling Roundup cancer lawsuits are available to discuss your case and answer your questions at no cost to you.
 Our Roundup cancer attorneys work on a contingency basis, meaning you'll pay no legal fees unless we win for you.

 Family safety lawyers at the Onder Law Firm provide superior legal services to families harmed by dangerous drugs and consumer products.